watson-developer-cloud/assistant-toolkit/integrations/extensions/README.md

     ```
 1. You now have a working extension!
 Go to the **Preview** page and send any message supported by the uploaded actions skill to test it out.

 Feel free to modify the skill and response variables to get a better grasp of how to use extensions.
-If you're ready to see more complex features and Auth usage, you can move on to [Advanced Usage](./docs/ADVANCED_USAGE.md).
+If you're ready to see more complex OpenAPI specs, features, and Auth usage, you can move on to [Advanced Usage](./docs/ADVANCED_USAGE.md).

-## Supported Features
-Details on the full features and limitations are described in our official documentation page: https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#build-custom-extension-openapi-file

 ## Linking your Extension to an Actions Skill
 ### **Method 1**: For simple actions skills